Windsor, CT (WND)

 Windsor, CT 06095

 Windsor station, erected in 1870, stands about one block east of the Broad Street Green, which has served as the commercial heart of the town since the mid 19th century.
 Located on the Amtrak Springfield Line a dozen miles north of Hartford, the city is well connected to the spine of the busy Northeast Corridor that runs between Washington, D.C. and Boston.
 In addition, local Connecticut Transit buses serve the station.
-Rail passengers use the platform outside this station, which is listed on the National Register of Historic Places.
-As part of the Amtrak Mobility First program funded under the American Recovery and Reinvestment Act of 2009 (ARRA), the facility is to receive a new wheelchair lift, pad, and enclosure, as well as two new sidewalks: one between the lift and the platform and another to the public restrooms.
-The total estimated cost of this work is $150,275.
+Rail passengers use the platform adjacent to the depot, which is listed on the National Register of Historic Places.

 The original interior layout was typical of many smaller depots found across the United States.
 Across the width of the building, a ticket office and staircase to the upper story acted as a divider between separate waiting rooms for men and women.
 The need for two spaces gives some idea about Victorian attitudes towards the proper mixing of the sexes in public places.
 Small details such as the plaster ceiling medallions revealed the different users intended for each room.
 In the ladies’ waiting room, the ornate medallion featured delicate floral patterns; although the same piece was used in the men’s area, a band of leaves was added around the perimeter to give it a more masculine appearance.